Get your personal plan match in 2 minutes

 Does health sharing cover C-sections?

-Yes, most health sharing plans cover medically necessary C-sections after the maternity waiting period has been met.
+Yes, most health sharing plans cover medically necessary C-sections after any maternity waiting period has been met.
 CHM covers cesarean delivery as part of normal pregnancy expenses.
 Medi-Share includes C-sections under their maternity benefit.
 The IUA (Initial Unshareable Amount) still applies to the total maternity episode.

 Are prenatal visits covered by health sharing?